clojure-lsp/clojure-lsp/docs/features.md

 Commands that client can request.
 Most code actions use these commands as actions.

-#### Resolve macro as *

-This code action should be wrapped by the LSP client to provide the missing arguments beside the existing return by the code action:

-- The macro which should resolve as e.g. `clojure.core/def`
-- The clj-kondo configuration to save the new setting. e.g `/home/user/.clj-kondo/config.edn`

-For an example, check how [Emacs LSP client](https://github.com/emacs-lsp/lsp-mode/commit/73b127f4cf09a443e1353aa6c40b2379b59c1bd6) handles that.

-_* Available via code actions too_

 #### Refactoring

 Commands that change/refactor the code.